serre-lab/color_hmax/README.md

 dataset: soccer team dataset (color-predominant)
-The dataset consists of 280 images falling into 7 classes, and was originally introduced in: van de Weijer, J., Schmid, C.: Coloring local feature extraction.
-In: European Conference on Computer Vision.
-(2006) 334-348
+The dataset consists of 280 images falling into 7 classes, and was originally introduced in: van de Weijer, J., Schmid, C. Coloring local feature extraction.
+In: ECCV, 2006.